way2muchnoise/WAILA-features/README.md

 Hold shift to see the author(s) of the mod.
 Works in an inventory as well in the WAILA tooltip.

 ### Colour NEI filter
-Search for blocks and items by there colour.
+Search for blocks and items by their colour.

 #####Colour (part of Fuzzy)
 * white